 This site does not currently display any ads.
 In the past I’ve experimented with the WordPress WordAds program as well as Google’s AdSense program.

 To date, none of the posts on this site are sponsored, nor do I have any sponsors for the site in general (if you’re interested, please get in touch via my Contact page).
 I do sometimes use Amazon Affiliate links for books I recommend (but I encourage you to purchase books from your local bookstore, if you have one).
 I promote releases on my label Loöq Records in the right sidebar.

 All opinions on this site are my own.

 Banner photographs are from NASA.
 Thank you U.S. space program!

 In posts I often use Creative Commons license photographs from Flickr, and link directly to the original picture.
-If I’ve used a Creative Commons photograph of yours/you and you’d prefer I didn’t, please let me know via my Contact page and I’ll take it down immediately.
+If I’ve used a Creative Commons photograph of yours/you and you’d prefer I didn’t, or you would like a different form of attribution, please let me know via my Contact page and I’ll honor your request.